digst/cloud/design.md

 Statens IT is the strategically appointed provider of IT operation and service to the Danish Government and shall as such provide the requested cloud environment.

-**[PaaS]** The operation model of GovCloud PaaS is Platform-as-a-Service offered by SIT within existing license to operate.
+**[PaaS]** The operation model of GovCloud PaaS is Platform-as-a-Service offered by SIT within existing licence to operate.

 NIST defines the capability provied to the consumer in the PaaS operating model as: *to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
 The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, or storage, but has control over the deployed applications and possibly configuration settings for the application-hosting environment.*